 Ehud Hrushovski, Massachusetts Institute of Technology and Alex Wilkie, University of Oxford

 The ASL Committee on Prizes and Awards selected Ehud Hrushovski, MIT, and Alex Wilkie, Oxford, as the recipients of the 1993 Karp Prize.
 Hrushovski was honored for his introduction of new methods in geometric stability theory; Wilkie was honored for proving the model completeness of the field of real numbers with the exponential function.
 The two prizes were awarded at a special session at the ASL Annual Meeting in March, at which John Baldwin and Angus Macintyre gave talks which summarized the accomplishments for which Hrushovski and Wilkie were being honored.

-Donald A. Martin, UCLA, John R. Steel, UCLA, and W. Hugh Woodin, University of California, Berkeley
+Donald A. Martin and John R. Steel, University of California, Los Angeles; and W. Hugh Woodin, University of California, Berkeley

 The ASL Committee on Prizes and Awards selected Donald A. Martin, UCLA, John R. Steel, UCLA, and W. Hugh Woodin, University of California, Berkeley as the recipients of the 1988 Karp Prize, “for their work establishing from the existence of a supercompact cardinal that the Axiom of Determinacy holds in the smallest transitive model of ZF containing all reals and all ordinals.”

 The 1983 Karp Prize was awarded to Saharon Shelah of the Hebrew University of Jerusalem, Israel, for his work on the number of nonisomorphic models of first order theories.